Cargo can run your tests with the

 src files and any tests in

 Tests in your

-src files should be unit tests, and tests in
+src files should be unit tests and documentation tests.

 Here's an example of running